pdav5883/bracket-revival/README.md

 Work in progress

 ## Now TODO
-- Clearer directions at pick submission
 - Set up 2024
 - Reset max-age in S3 sync to 600
+- Remove More dropdown not yet built

 ## Later TODO
 - Bracket page shows bracket as soon as it is submitted.
 Needs to respect completed_rounds in the same way results does